 On top of the challenges of building the APIs themselves, denesting the JSON, and building error handling systems, you’re going to have to successfully orchestrate the workflows (and that is a whole other article) based on daily data refreshes.

 We know, because we have built all this.
 We = Daasity.
 (We’re Option #3.)

-Daasity is a complete data platform, purpose-built for eCommerce brands on Shopify, Amazon, and Magento, including the largest brands who are looking for the flexibility, customizability, and extensibility of a truly custom build.
+Daasity is a complete data platform, purpose-built for omnichannel consumer brands selling via eCommerce, Amazon, retail, and/or wholesale: this includes the largest brands who are looking for the flexibility, customizability, and extensibility of a truly custom build.

 We support dozens of integrations, are quickly adding new ones, and we keep them updated as soon as APIs depreciate.